leanprover-community/leancrawler/README.md

 ## Installation

-You need Python 3.6 or later, and Lean 3.26.
+You need Python 3.6 or later, and Lean 3.26 or later.
 Make sure the python package manager `pip` is installed.
 Clone this repository, go to its root directory and run `pip install .` (using `sudo` if needed).
 It's also recommended to install `ipython` for interactive use.
 Alternatively, if you don't want to mess